dimitrov8/SoftUni/CSharp-DB/MS-SQL-September-2023/README.md

 # Database Course with MS SQL Server

-Welcome to the repository for my Database course with MS SQL Server.
+Welcome to the repository for my **Database** course with **MS SQL Server**.
 Below is a quick overview of what I've learned and studied during the course.

 ## Key Learnings